Quickstart

 Server

-Both the client and server can be reset by passing a --reset
+The server can be reset by passing a --reset

 flag.
 This will delete the database and any files that were created at runtime.
 It is recommended to run a --reset

-after any upgrades.\
+after any upgrades.

 Listeners 101